Pop-Code/nestjs-console/README.md

 ## How it works

 The console service works as a standalone process, like the classic entry point, and will initialize a NestApplicationContext (headless) instead a NestApplication.
-The console service will be accesible inside the container.
+The console service will be accessible inside the container.

 1. Bootstrap (entry point e.g console.ts) is invoked by cli.
 2. Create a headless nest app